 A relevant trust is a "taxable relevant trust" in any year in which the trustees are liable to pay income tax, capital gains tax, inheritance tax, stamp duty land tax (SDLT), stamp duty reserve tax (SDRT) or land and buildings transaction tax (in Scotland) (referred to as the "relevant taxes") on any UK source income, directly held UK assets, or assets (and income arising on those assets) held through an underlying entity which is "look through" for relevant tax purposes (e.g. a nominee or a partnership).

-It is important to note that the UK tax liability must fall on the trustees directly and that taxable assets must be held directly.
+It is important to note that the UK tax liability must fall on the trustees directly and that taxable assets must, in most cases, be held directly.
 This means that the following scenarios will not create taxable relevant trusts:

 - A circumstance in which a UK tax liability is attributed to someone other than the trustees (e.g. a beneficiary under a life interest trust where income is directly mandated) so that the trustees have no further UK tax liability for the year in relation to directly held assets.

 - A non-UK resident trust with no UK resident beneficiaries which receives UK source dividend income (because the trustees have no liability to pay any of the relevant taxes in those circumstances).

 - A trust which only has liability to VAT in any year (because this is not a relevant tax).